Get exclusive member benefits & effect social change. Join Today

 The majority of people without sting allergies will show only minor symptoms during and after a wasp sting.
 The initial sensations can include sharp pain or burning at the sting site.
 Redness, swelling, and itching can occur as well.

 “Large local reactions” is a term used to describe more pronounced symptoms associated with a wasp or bee sting.
 People who have large local reactions may be allergic to wasp stings, but don’t experience life-threatening symptoms, such as anaphylactic shock.
-Large local reactions to wasp stings include extreme redness and swelling that increase for two or three days after the sting.
+Large local reactions to wasp stings include extreme redness and swelling that increases for two or three days after the sting.
 Nausea and vomiting can also occur.
 Find out what’s happening in your body during an allergic reaction.

 Most of the time, large local reactions subside on their own over the course of a week or so.
 Let your doctor know if you have a large local reaction after a wasp sting.
 They may direct you to take an over-the-counter antihistamine medication (such as Benadryl) to reduce your discomfort.